AdobeDocs/experience-platform.en/help/ai-assistant/new-features/natural-language.md

 ### Marketing operations

 As a marketing operations professional, your responsibilities may include managing and monitoring audience data to ensure that it aligns with your business objectives.
-With AI Assistant's natural language estimation feature, you can quickly gather insights into audience sizes and propensities without needing extensive data analysis knowledge.
+With AI Assistant's natural language estimation feature, you can quickly gather insights into audience sizes and propensities without having to create an audience first or extensive data analysis knowledge.

 helping them maintain a consistent, data-driven approach in their workflows.